 Accordion Lessons in Houston, TX

 While there is no formally-accredited Suzuki Accordion program in the world, Dr. Suzuki and Dr. Palmer were followers of each other's work and upon meeting for the first time remarked with mutual admiration and respect how influential they had been to each other.
 The Palmer-Hughes features 10 Accordion Course Books, 5 Recital Books, and 3 Note Spellers make up the core repertoire of the Palmer-Hughes method.
+Dr. Harrington's methods contain similar material specially selected and arranged for diatonic accordions.

 Because Suzuki music instruction is linguistic in nature, it has been found that students can begin learning this second, musical language shortly after they have begun acquisition of their first, spoken language.
 Most students can begin learning an instrument as early as age three or four.
 Young students interested in the accordion begin on melodicas (mouth-blown keyboard instruments) and transition to the accordion at age seven or eight.
 Young students interested in the piano or organ can also begin on a melodica.
 Learning the accordion supports learning of both the piano and the organ.
 In fact, students can even learn two instruments at once!

-Mr. Berlin Has Taught Accordion to More Than 1,000 Students!
+Dr. Berlin Has Taught Accordion to More Than 1,000 Students!

 To the parent of a young child interested in the accordion, I suggest you start them as early as possible.
 This will ensure that accordion playing becomes a part of their daily routine from which they will not deviate with competing activities vie for their time later in adolescence.
 To the older student, I suggest you start as soon as possible.
 It is never too late to begin!